3,110

 Needs: Minor to Significant

 Brazil is a large, beautiful country in South America.
 It is incredibly diverse, both geography and ethnically.
 It is divided into many regions and is overseen by a federal government, just like in the United States.
-Brazil created a federal central authority, ACAF, to oversee adoptions on the federal and state level.
-We will be seeing this new policy play out more in the adoption process.
+This program is a great fit for families open to adopting large sibling groups, older children or children with moderate to significant medical special needs.

 Learn More